-The Barker Gallery looks at the stories of the three immigrant tribes of Wyandotte County; The Shawnee, Delaware and the Wyandot.
-In the 19th century, these immigrant tribes migrated to the area of present-day Wyandotte County.
-Highlights of the museum collection on display are a mid-1800s dug-out canoe, the Conley Sisters double-barrel shotgun and the tool chest belonging to James Parr, the first mayor of Wyandotte City (predecessor of Kansas City, KS).
+The Barker Gallery looks at the stories of the three immigrant tribes of Wyandotte County: The Shawnee, Delaware, and the Wyandot.
+In the 19th century, these immigrant tribes migrated to present-day Wyandotte County.
+Highlights of the museum collection on display are a mid-1800s dug-out canoe, the Conley Sisters double-barrel shotgun, and the tool chest belonging to James Parr, the first mayor of Wyandotte City (predecessor of Kansas City, KS).

 Phase One will tell the story of the county’s earliest railroads and industries.
-It will help visitors understand how Kansas City, Kansas and surrounding communities came to be formed and will highlight stories from our multi-cultural past.
-Phase Two and Three will continue the story until 2000 and will be completed by 2023.
+It will help visitors understand how Kansas City, Kansas, and surrounding communities formed and highlight stories from our multi-cultural past.
+Phases Two and Three will continue the story until 2000 and will be completed by 2023.

-A huge thank you to the Union Pacific Foundation, the Barton P. and Mary D. Cohen Charitable Trust for their support of this project!
+Thank you to the Union Pacific Foundation, the Barton P., and Mary D. Cohen Charitable Trust for supporting this project!